Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/Heading/content/guidelines.md

 ## Best practices

-- Clearly describe the section of interface they refer to.
+- A heading sits at the top of a section and clearly describe what’s below.
-- Highlight the most important concept or piece of information customers need to know.
+- It highlights the most important concept or piece of information customers need to know.
-- Sits at the top of the section of interface they’re referring to.

 ## Related components